NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

-We can refer to a set of "n" weightings associated with a single frequency as a **mode.** Notice in the following plot the "x" axis is each pixel (sensor) position The vertical axis is the mode weights.
+We can refer to a set of "n" weightings associated with a single frequency as a **mode.** Notice in the following plot the "x" axis is each pixel position The vertical axis is the mode weights.
 In this example the input data set is a 200 x 200 image ("n" = 40000 pixels) and we solved for "k" = 9 basis functions.)

 ![modes](./modes.jpg)